 Earlier in the day, Wieckowski had opened a hearing considering how to divvy up billions of dollars collected from the state’s allowance auctions by going somewhat off script, saying he was displeased about the air board’s actions.

-The $300 million estimate came from calculations by economist Danny Cullenward at Near Zero, a climate policy think tank at the Carnegie Institution.
-He concluded that oil refineries alone would reap that much over three years if the board kept the maximum allowances.
+The change the air board is considering would represent $300 million to oil refiners over three years, according to calculations by economist Danny Cullenward at Near Zero, a climate policy think tank at the Carnegie Institution.

-But Wieckowski, who also chairs the Senate’s Environmental Quality committee, said continuing to give companies free allowances removes incentives for them to operate more cleanly.
+Wieckowski, who is also chairman of the Senate’s Environmental Quality committee, said continuing to give companies free allowances removes incentives for them to operate more cleanly.
 If the board instead followed the recommendation of staff and experts and scaled back industry assistance, he said that would likely encourage upgrades at polluting plants—providing greenhouse gas reductions that would persist, he said, even when the new law’s generous allowances come into effect.

 “There was a window here,” Wieckowski said.
 “No one’s going to (install the technology to) reduce their emissions, and then in 2021, unhook it.
 This is supposed to be about reducing carbon emissions.”